labs13-how-to/frontend/README.md

 -    Ability to register an account and login
 -    Ability to create/view/edit/delete posts
+-    Ability to add steps on posts and delete them
 -    Ability to upload images for those posts
 -    Ability to leave reviews
--    Ability to embed a youtube video
+-    Ability to embed a YouTube video
 -    Ability to search
 -    Ability to view account info and user specific posts
--    Ability to add tags to posts
+-    Ability to add categories to posts

 ## 1️⃣ Tech Stack